Zonix-YT/Miners-haven-New-Heights/README.md

 Youtube tutorial on how to change platform costs and more: https://www.youtube.com/playlist?list=PLWSkl7e2lb8KPUIArxrblPumX2qC0bIHh

 You do have to make item icons for the platforms and hydraulics!

+V8 is the final version and it allows you to add sacrifices without coding and fusions and evos are in the craftsman and are not in rebirths